-Santa Cruz Del Norte Backcountry Campground, Channel Islands National Park, Ventura, CA
+Santa Cruz Del Norte Backcountry Campground, Channel Islands National Park, CA

 Santa Cruz Del Norte Backcountry Campground is part of Channel Islands National Park in California (about 28 miles from Santa Barbara, CA) with an elevation of 700 feet.
 There are a total of 4 campsites which are all tent-only sites.
 The campground is open all year.
 All sites are currently reservable.
-There is a fee of $15.00 per night.
+Reservations can be booked up to 6 months in advance.
+Prices start at $15.00 per night.
+Activities include hiking trails.

 Make a Reservation